A Short Life

 After the restructuring of the royal family, Alastair received the courtesy title of Earl of Macduff which was his mother’s secondary peerage from the dukedom of Fife.
 After attending Sandhurst, Alastair received a commission as a second lieutenant in the Royal Scots Greys (2nd Dragoons) which was based in Egypt.
 In 1939, Alastair was promoted to lieutenant and assigned to Ottawa as aide-de-camp to The Earl of Athlone, then Governor General of Canada, who has succeeded Alastair’s grandfather.

-Alastair succeeded his grandfather as Duke of Connaught in January 1942 but he would have the title for fourteen months before his untimely death on 26 April 1943.
+Alastair succeeded his grandfather as Duke of Connaught and Strathearn in January 1942 but he would have the title for fourteen months before his untimely death on 26 April 1943.
 While in Ottawa, Alastair apparently fell out of a window while intoxicated and died of hypothermia overnight, although the cause of death was concealed and reported to the press as natural causes.
 Alastair’s ashes were interred at St. Ninian’s Chapel, Braemar, Scotland.
+The title of Duke of Connaught and Strathearn became extinct.